napari/docs/docs/developers/contributing/ai.md

 "I'm not sure.
 The AI did it."

 ::: warning
-**Do not submit an AI-generated PR you haven't personally understood and tested**, as this wastes maintainers' time.
+**Do not allow AI agents to submit PRs for you**, and **do not submit an AI-generated PR you haven't personally understood and tested**, as this wastes maintainers' time.
 PRs that appear to violate this guideline will be closed without review.
 :::

 ## Using AI as a coding assistant